activating opencl in darktable

 libOpenCL.so.
 This library must be in a folder where it can be found by your system’s dynamic linker.

 When darktable starts, it will first try to find and load

 libOpenCL.so and, on success, check if the available graphics card comes with OpenCL support.
 A sufficient amount of graphics memory (1GB+) needs to be available for darktable to take advantage of the GPU.
 If that check passes, darktable tries to setup its OpenCL environment: a processing context needs to be initialized, a calculation pipeline to be started, OpenCL source code files (extension is

 .cl) needs to be read and compiled and the included routines (OpenCL kernels) need to be prepared for darktable’s modules.
 If all of that completes successfully, the preparation is complete.

 By default, OpenCL support is activated in darktable if all the above steps were successful.
 If you want to de-activate it you can do so in preferences > processing > cpu/gpu/memory.
 This configuration parameter is grayed out if the OpenCL initialization failed.

 You can switch OpenCL support off and on at any time without requiring a restart.
 Depending on the type of modules you are using, you will notice the effect as a general speed-up during interactive work and export.
 Most modules in darktable can take advantage of OpenCL but not all modules are demanding enough to make a noticeable difference.
-In order to feel a real difference, use modules like shadows and highlights, sharpen, lowpass, highpass or even more extreme contrast equalizer and denoise (profiled).
+In order to feel a real difference, use modules like diffuse or sharpen, and denoise (profiled).

 If you are interested in profiling statistics, you can start darktable with command line parameters